 I reckon that'll be ok.
 No doubt accommodation will be the biggest slice of this.
 If you are planning on traveling around a bit, buy a japan rail pass BEFORE you arrive in japan and it's much cheaper! http://www.japanrailpass.net/eng/en001.html

-Food is one of the great surprises of the country: both supremely delicious and very economical. over 6 years ago
+Food is one of the great surprises of the country: both supremely delicious and very economical. almost 7 years ago

 It will totally depend on what you have planned.